kutysam/kind-nginx-prom/README.md

       1. Modification of pre-req scripts is a must due to the apt repo key addition.
 1. Architecture must be amd64.
 1. Ideal approach would be for the prerequisites to be packaged into a image like AMI image so that we don't have to install it always.
+1. Your user should be already added to docker group.
+See automated script first few lines.
+We can have a discussion about why if needed.

 ### [PRE-REQ] The following commands require sudo access as we will be moving the files to `/usr/local/bin` directory